 Keywords : Maternal-fetal attachment, Unplanned, Pregnancy

-Objectives: Attachment to the fetus is formed before birth and stronger prenatal maternal-fetal attachment is related to more desirable prenatal and postpartum behaviors and cares and better acceptance of the parenting role.
-Therefore, the purpose of this study was to determine maternal-fetal attachment and its socio-demographic determinants among women with unplanned pregnancy.
+Objectives: Attachment to the fetus is formed before the birth and stronger prenatal maternal-fetal attachment is related to more desirable prenatal and postpartum behaviors and cares as well as better acceptance of the parenting role.
+Therefore, this study aimed to determine maternal-fetal attachment and its socio-demographic determinants among women with an unplanned pregnancy.

-Material and Methods: This descriptive-analytical cross-sectional study was conducted on a convenience sample of 200 women with unplanned pregnancy attending the maternity clinic of Alavi hospital (Ardebil, Iran) during 2016-17.
-In order to collect data, a socio-demographic questionnaire and the Maternal-Fetal Attachment Scale were completed through interviews.
-Data were analyzed using independent t-tests, one-way ANOVA and general linear model.
+Materials and Methods: This descriptive-analytical and cross-sectional study was conducted on a convenience sample of 200 women with unplanned pregnancies attending the maternity clinic of Alavi hospital (Ardebil, Iran) during 2016-2017.
+To collect the data, a socio-demographic questionnaire and the maternal-fetal attachment scale (MFAS) were completed through the interviews.
+Data were analyzed using independent t tests, one-way ANOVA, and the general linear model.

-Results: The mean (standard deviation) maternal-fetal attachment score in women with unplanned pregnancy was 79.2 (11.2) ranged from 23to115.
-The mean attachment score was significantly higher in women with mistimed pregnancy [83.5 (9.0)] than in those with unwanted pregnancy [72.9 (11.0)].
-The highest and lowest mean scores were observed in the “interaction with the fetus” [14.2 (3.3)] and the “role taking” [9.2 (3.0)] sub domains.
-According to the general linear model, only type of unplanned pregnancy (mistimed or unwanted) indicted a significant relationship with maternal-fetal attachment (p<0.001).
+Results: The mean (standard deviation) of maternal-fetal attachment score in women with an unplanned pregnancy was 79.2 (11.2) ranging from 23 to 115.
+The mean attachment score was significantly higher in women with a mistimed pregnancy [83.5 (9.0)] than in those with an unwanted pregnancy [72.9 (11.0)].
+The highest and lowest mean scores were observed in the “interaction with the fetus” [14.2 (3.3)] and the “role-taking” [9.2 (3.0)] sub-domains, respectively.
+Based on the general linear model, only the type of unplanned pregnancy (mistimed or unwanted) indicated a significant relationship with maternal-fetal attachment (P < 0.001).

-Conclusion: Unplanned pregnancy type had a significant association with maternal-fetal attachment.
-Moreover, mothers with unwanted pregnancies need greater counseling and support compared to those with mistimed pregnancies.
+Conclusions:Based on the results, the type of unplanned pregnancy had a significant association with maternal-fetal attachment.
+Moreover, mothers with unwanted pregnancies needed greater counseling and support compared to those with mistimed pregnancies.

 Cite By, Google Scholar